Skip to content

 get_t

-Compute values of the parameter t for each data point using root-finding.
+Compute the Bézier parameter t for each data point via root-finding.

 Parameters: